-- ii.
+- i.
+BME/BAME Black and Minority Ethnic or Black, Asian and Minority Ethnic is the term used in the UK to describe people of non-white descent - ii.
 ERM Ethnic and Religious Minorities is the term used in the UK to describe people of non-white descent or non-Church of England descent - iii.
 Hate Crime crimes that are targeted at a person because of hostility or prejudice towards that person: disability, race or ethnicity, religion or belief - iv.
 Microaggressions the everyday verbal and non-verbal slights or insults which communicate hostile messages that target people based solely upon the fact that they are a member of a marginalised group.
 Microaggressions are often found in jokes and are heavily linked to stereotypes - v.
 PoC People of Colour is another term used to refer to people of non-white descent - vi.
 Prejudice an irrational bias against members of a particular racial, religious or social background - vii.
 Privilege an advantage or right that is exclusively available to a particular person or group of people - viii.
 Racial Discrimination treating someone in a negative way purely because they are a member of a specific race - ix.
 Racism our understanding of racism has progressed hugely and it is now commonly thought that racism is a combination of privilege (see above) and power (occupying a position of social/economic/political power).
 In essence, this means that someone can only be racist if they are both privileged and in a position of power and this new and modified social definition challenges the concept of reverse racism.
 This new definition is not universally agreed upon and so this progressive view can be supplemented with the current dictionary definition which is that racism is the belief that all members of each race possess characteristics, abilities or qualities specific to that race, especially so as to distinguish it as inferior or superior - x.
 Religious Discrimination treating someone differently because of their religion - xi.
 Reverse Racism When the racially dominant group in any given society are discriminated against.
 This term is now largely thought to be incorrect because of the new understanding that power is a crucial element in racism.
-This is, of course, not to say that the dominant racial group can't face racial intolerance but this is usually classed as prejudice, discrimination or stereotyping. - xii.
-Stereotyping The harmful belief that all members of a specific race, ethnicity, religion or social group possess specific, often pejorative characteristics or attributes.
+This is, of course, not to say that the dominant racial group can't face racial intolerance but this is usually classed as prejudice, discrimination or stereotyping. - Stereotyping The harmful belief that all members of a specific race, ethnicity, religion or social group possess specific, often pejorative characteristics or attributes.